BramVan-Oosterhout/katacoda-scenarios/foswiki/templates/step1.md

 *   Definitions can contain normal macros like: _%GMTIME%, %TOPIC%_ and so on.
 *   As a guide, the display of content is defined in the _contentwrapper_.

-pansion.
-At the bottom of the page are tips for developing new templates and an overview of defaults.
-   * %REF{ "Skins" }% for a description how to define and customise a skin.